-Apple Pay: Available on the iPhone and Apple Watch, Apple Pay allows users to upload and save their debit/credit card information.
+- Apple Pay – Available on the iPhone and Apple Watch, Apple Pay allows users to upload and save their debit/credit card information.
 To make a payment, the Apple Pay app is opened, the iPhone or Apple Watch is placed over the payment reader.
-Users must keep their finger on the Touch ID pad on their phone in order for their identity to be verified and their payment completed.
 All in all, this process takes just a few seconds to complete.

-Square accepts mobile payments and has nine different online payment methods for you to choose from including an app marketplace that’s continually expanding.
+Square accepts mobile payments and has nine different online payment methods for you to choose from.
+This includes an app marketplace that’s continually expanding.

-On a superficial level, Square payment readers are super sleek and sophisticated, giving your small business a modern feel that appeals to many consumers.
+Superficially, Square payment readers are super sleek and sophisticated, giving your small business a modern feel.